liam2/liam2/doc/usersguide/source/links.rst

 .. index:: links, many2one, one2many

 Entities can be linked with each other or with other entities, for example, individuals *belong* to households, and mothers are linked to their children, while partners are interlinked as well.

 A typical link has the following form: ::

-    name: {type: <type>, target: <entity>, field: <name link>}
+    name: {type: <type>, target: <entity>, field: <integer field name>}

-LIAM 2 uses field values to establish the link between entities
+LIAM 2 uses field values to establish the link between entities.

 LIAM 2 allows for two types of links: